Hazardous Materials Spill

 The release or spill of biohazardous material will require a different response based on several factors, including the actual agent and the associated risks, the amount of material spilled, and type and location of the spill.
 The following guidelines provide a quick reference for employees responding to a biohazardous spill.
 Each lab working with biohazardous material should have its own specific spill-response procedure, which is outlined in the Biological Materials Registration (also called the IBC Registration) for the lab/project.
 The spill clean-up procedure in the registration should specify the appropriate disinfectant to use.

 Lab personnel: Be sure that you have received training on the spill clean-up procedure outlined in the IBC Registration before attempting to clean up the spill.
-Non-lab personnel: Consult with your supervisor to be sure you have received the specialized training before attempting to clean up a spill.
-In general:

 • If the spill is in an unoccupied lab, call the University Police at 617-627-6911 so that the lab’s emergency contact can be notified and consulted prior to spill cleanup.
 Do not attempt to clean up the spill on your own.